Silgi

 })

-Set binary: true to use MessagePack instead of JSON.
-Payloads are smaller and encoding/decoding is faster:
+Set protocol to choose the wire format.
+Payloads are smaller and encoding/decoding is faster with MessagePack:

 const = createLink({